 Other methodologies include the “total cost” and “modified total cost” methods.
 The “total cost” method simply compares a contractor’s estimated costs and actual costs; strives to defend the reasonableness of the estimate (sometimes by comparison to other bids); and attributes all of the delta to the breach.
 The “modified total cost” method takes this approach another step, and seeks to subtract out any identifiable cost overruns that are likely independent of the breach.
 While the latter is preferable to the former, neither method matches the “measured mile” in persuasiveness.
 One New Hampshire court has said that “[t]he total cost method is a ‘theory of last resort for use in those extraordinary circumstances where no other way to compute damages was feasible.”
 Axenics, Inc. v.
 Turner Construction Co., 2011 N.H.
 Super.
 LEXIS 6, at *39 (March 1, 2011).
 (Yup, time for the paperwork lecture!)

-Kudos go out to the American Society of Civil Engineers’ recently published Standard 71-21 – Identifying, Quantifying, and Proving Loss of Productivity, which presents a roadmap for how to collect productivity data and apply standard practices.
-If you are looking for a primer on the key principles in identifying, presenting or defending against lost productivity claims, you could do worse than this 48-page guide.
+Kudos go out to the American Society of Civil Engineers’ recently published Standard 71-21 – Identifying, Quantifying, and Proving Loss of Productivity, which gives a nice roadmap for how to collect productivity data and apply standard practices.
+If you are seeking a primer on identifying, presenting or defending against lost productivity claims, you could do worse than this 48-page guide.
 It also contains an extensive bibliography of relevant literature, but my guess is that the book itself is destined to be cited by courts and boards as authoritative on the subject.